LinqLover/LinqLover/PORTFOLIO.md

 I am striving to base my work on the following values:

 - [**Agile:**](https://agilemanifesto.org/) Engineering should be fun, but rigid processes aren‘t!
 Just as slow feedback loops in your IDE can get you tired and risk-averse, delayed human feedback can also be deadly for any project.
-In my projects, I always seek to stay flexible and give and receive feedback as early as possible.
+In my projects, I always seek to stay flexible and give and receive feedback as early as possible by developing incremental prototypes.
+- **Eat your own dogfood:** The best way to develop a product is to learn from your own experiences with it and make it better.
+For example, I have used the [TraceDebugger](#tracedebugger) to fix some bugs inside its own program tracer, which also led me realize the need for a new query mechanism in the debugger that I later implemented.
 - **Openness by default:** Black boxes are mean, whether on an implementational or organizational level.
 Transparent artifacts teach us, inspire us, and they can avoid annoying communication overhead.
 Whenever possible, I document and publish each of my projects.
-- **Talk to people, not to machines:** Code should always tell us a story and not be obfuscated by tiny optimizations.
-If the computer does not get your code fast, optimize the compiler, not your code.
+- **Talk to people, not to machines:** Code should always tell us a story and not be obfuscated by premature optimizations.
 In 90% of all cases, readability matters more than performance.
 In the remaining 10%, I make sure to document my intentions.
 - **[Kaizen](https://en.wikipedia.org/wiki/Kaizen) (改善, change for the better):** There is no perfect process, so reflection and improvement should be part of every process.
 In particular, I also apply kaizen to my own philosophy. :-)